bbauska/meta-react-basics/README.md

 ```

 <h4>Step 6</h4>

-Inside the Routes element, add a third route, with the path attribute pointing to "/contact", and the element attribute set to {<Contact />}.
+<p>Inside the Routes element, add a third route, with the path attribute pointing to "/contact", and the element attribute
+set to {&lt;Contact /&gt;}.</p>

 ```
 1.  import "./App.css";